Feature teams structure offers many benefits when applied in software development projects. It promotes innovation, but also helps to reduce wastes.

-SoftwareHut is an Agile development software house.
-We firmly believe that agile development approach is the primary factor in our success.
-We try to evolve this well-established methodology within our projects and adjust its main guidelines to our clients’ needs and projects’ goals.
+At SoftwareHut, we try to evolve Agile processes within our projects and adjust its main guidelines to our clients’ needs and projects’ goals.

 We quickly understood that our approach isn’t optimal for every project we led.
 Sometimes it can be associated with such drawbacks as time-waste caused by hands-off and reduced communication, implicated by misunderstandings between specialists gathered around different layers.

 Experimentally, we gathered some of our developers from various specialisation areas to create one team.
 Then we found out that communication between front-end and back-end specialists rose substantially.
 Furthermore, issues were resolved much more quickly and easily.

 It motivated us to transit our engineering culture to feature teamwork.
 Of course, we’re aware of the fact that one methodology perfect for the particular project, may not be ideal for the other one.
 However, we try to implement feature team approach as a natural amplification of our Agile development culture to the most of our projects.
 We believe that feature teamwork brings our clients measurable benefits and creates the most favourable environment for IT pros.

 Below are the most significant reasons, why we structure our teams around features: